yuriylesyuk/etp/README.md

 ?.
 Test the setup.
 On the jumpbox ansible edge -m ping

-NOTE: for id_ansible with passphrase: at the beginning of each session: ssh-agent bash; ssh-add <key>
+NOTE: For id_ansible with passphrase: at the beginning of each session: ssh-agent bash; ssh-add <key>
 export $OPS_HOME=<path to the ansible folder of edge-ops project>

+NOTE: For putty on Windows, use puttygen to convert ssh key to .ppk file and use pageant to manage the password for a session.
 ```